Safeguarding and Child Protection

 As part of Mrs Needham role as Learning Mentor, she deals with Child Protection issues, provides advice and support to other staff, liaises with the Local Authority and works with other agencies and parents.
 Additionally, Mrs Needham teaches children PSHE and is known by them as a person they can go and talk to about any issues or problems that they have either at home or at school.

-Safeguarding ie keeping your child/ren safe in school is the foundation for everything we do.
+Safeguarding - keeping your children safe in school - is the foundation for everything we do.
 All staff are trained in Safeguarding procedures and there is a regular re-training schedule.
-All staff are DBS checked.
-All staff have read and signed to say they have read, Keeping children safe in Education.'
+All staff are DBS checked on a regular basis.
+Staff have signed to say they have read, Keeping children safe in Education.'
 The link to this document is below.

 Although we put measures in place to try and prevent accidents, unfortunately accidents do happen at school.
 It is therefore important that we are able to contact parents quickly if a child has an accident which needs medical treatment.
 Additionally, children may become ill during the school day.
 Due to this it is important that we have up-to-date information about where parents can be contacted.
 To inform school of any change of address or contact numbers, please download and return the data collection form from our school website.